CalamityAdam/iot/rails/projects/goal_app/README.md

 Also, pick a name for your app that is not "goal" or "goals", or anything else that will cause a conflict with a model class name.

 *You MUST use git* from the beginning with this project.
-This means `git init` right away, and commit regularly.
+Commit regularly.
 Try to commit at least after finishing each phase.

 Feel free to consult the [reading on git][git-reading].